Helperbird/website/src/pages/help/how-to-use-immersive-reader-on-any-website.md

 youtubeId: PfILiWebkuc
 cardTitle: Immersive reader by Microsoft
 featureDescription:
-  Learn how easy it is to use Immersive Reader by Microsoft on any website, pdf or app.
+  Learn how easy it is to use Immersive Reader by Microsoft on websites and PDFs
 date: 2021-01-04
 tags: guideFeaturesMain
 url: help/how-to-use-immersive-reader-on-any-website/